nateshirley/digital-divide-2020/content/blog/palantir/index.md

 ---
 title: "Palantir: Inflating the Digital Divide"
 date: "2020-05-03T22:40:32.169Z"
-description: Palantir has brought attention to the growing technologcial tension between the US and China.
+description: Palantir has attracted controversy for its supposedly effective arsenal of intelligence and surveillance tools.
+In response, the company has pointed to the growing technologcial tension between the US and China.
 Do we have reason to fear that Western tech powers are falling behind?
 ---

 ![Palantir Building](./office.png)